neonsolutions/alphafeed/README.md

 ## Development

-Start the development environment with `docker-compose`:
+Start the development environment with `docker-compose`.
+This will start and prepare the database.

 ```
 docker-compose up